LouisFoucard/DepthMap_dataset/README.md

 # DepthMap_dataset

-pby_script is a Python Blender script for creating large numbers of randomized 3d scenes and corresponding sets of stereoscopic images and depth maps, for machine learning and computer vision.
+pby_script is an Python Blender script for creating large numbers of randomized 3d scenes and corresponding sets of stereoscopic images and depth maps, for machine learning and computer vision.
+Everything is configurable, from the camera convergence plane or interocular distance and focus length to the color and shapes of the randomized object.

 Blender is a open source 3D graphics and animation software, downloadable at "https://www.blender.org/".